lulav-citros/citros/docusaurus/docs/citros_structure.md

 - metadata.yaml: A file holding metadata information associated with the bag file.

 - `config`: This sub-directory contains YAML files (pkg1.yaml, pkg2.yaml, etc.) for each package in your ROS project, detailing the actual parameters used in the simulation.
 If you used any functions in your parameter setup, the values appearing here will be those that were evaluated according to the function you defined.

-- `msgs`: This sub-directory contains all the ROS msg files you may have in your project, each under yet another sub-directory with a name corresponding to the package the msg file belongs to.

 - `citros.log`: A standard log file, documenting CITROS actions and events that took place during the execution of CITROS commands.
 Running a CITROS command with the `-d` flag, will change the log level (which is set to `INFO` by default), to `DEBUG`.

 - `ros.log`: A standard log file that was active during the simulation run, documenting ROS actions and events throughout the simulation.